 We have been to Mexico numerous times, and have rented a car two times.
-On our last trip, we logged almost 800 miles driving around the Yucatan with our two children.
+On our last trip, we logged almost 800 miles driving around the Yucatan with our two children (check out our 16-day Road Trip Itinerary through the Yucatan!).
 Driving can seem overwhelming, but it is a great way to be able to have the freedom to explore.

 We have rented from Avant Car Rental two times, without any issues.
 An employee with an Avant shirt and sign printed with our name has picked us up at the airport and brings us to the Avant car rental place.
 When you come out of the airport terminal in Cancun, there are so many people trying to wave you down, so just getting out of there with a reputable company is a good start to the trip.

 ~ Make sure that we have appropriate insurance on the car.